mattermost/docs/source/guides/about-mattermost.rst

 * :doc:`Product Overview </about/product>` - Learn about the Mattermost open source project, self-hosted vs. cloud, and premium Mattermost features.
 * :doc:`Security </about/security>` - Mattermost can meet the strictest security requirements and provides the highest level of control over user data.
 * :doc:`Integrations </about/integrations>` - Mattermost is extensible by design and supports a rich ecosystem of third-party apps and integrations.
-* :doc:`Self-Hosted Subscriptions </about/self-hosted-subscriptions>` - Learn more about Mattermost self-hosted subscriptions.
-* :doc:`Cloud Subscriptions </about/cloud-subscriptions>` - Learn more about Mattermost Cloud subscriptions.
 * :doc:`Deployments and Editions </about/deployments-and-editions>` - Learn more about Mattermost deployment options.
+* :doc:`License and Subscription Overview </about/license-and-subscription>` - Learn about Mattermost licenses and subscriptions.
+* :doc:`Self-Hosted Subscriptions </about/self-hosted-subscriptions>` - Learn about Mattermost self-hosted subscriptions.
+* :doc:`Cloud Subscriptions </about/cloud-subscriptions>` - Learn about Mattermost Cloud subscriptions.
 * :doc:`Corporate Directory Integrations </about/corporate-directory-integration>` - Mattermost integrates with all major account providers via Active Directory, SAML, and OAuth.
 * :doc:`Certifications and Compliance </about/certifications-and-compliance>` - Mattermost can meet all major security and compliance requirements.
 * :doc:`Frequently Asked Questions </about/frequently-asked-questions>` - Get answers to common questions about Mattermost.